Shirakami: A Hybrid Concurrency Control Protocol for Tsurugi Relational Database System: Proposal: Shirakami

 \subsubsection{Snapshot}

-The S-LTX is assigned to a specific epoch at the start, and datasets to be read is assigned on an epoch-by-epoch basis.
-The dataset is not a persisted snapshot, which is used to ensure fault tolerance and availability, but an in-memory snapshot, which is a static set of committed data sets to be processed by the transaction deployed in memory.
+An S-LTX transaction is assigned to a specific epoch at the start and reads the specific version of each record for that epoch.
+Unlike persisted snapshots (used for fault tolerance and availability), this is an in-memory snapshot: a set of committed versions maintained solely for transaction reads.

-Shirakami uses two types of in memory snapshots.
-The first one is unsafe snapshot.
-In memory snapshots are created at all epochs, and they consist of the latest committed version at the end of their epoch.
-The created snapshot may be inconsistent because S-LTX transactions that run later and are moved to the epoch by order forwarding may change the snapshot.
+Shirakami uses two types of in-memory snapshots.
+The first type is the unsafe snapshot.
+In-memory snapshots are created at every epoch and consist of the latest committed version at the end of that epoch.
+The created snapshot may be inconsistent because S-LTX transactions that run later and are moved to the epoch via order forwarding may change it.
 If a transaction reads a record in an inconsistent snapshot, the transaction is aborted.
-However, since the record set is the latest version, it uses this snapshot if it wants to read non-stale records while taking the abort risk.
+S-LTX transactions currently read unsafe snapshots, taking the abort risk but preferring newer snapshots.

-Second one is safe snapshots.
-If no S-LTX transactions execute order forwarding at the end of an epoch, a snapshot consisting of the latest commit versions is referred to as a safe snapshot.
-Record sets in safe snapshots can be read safely, and thus read validation for them is not aborted.
-Tsurugi implements read-only snapshot optimization and transactions read safe snapshots when a read-only transaction is specified in the application.
+The second type is the safe snapshot.
+If no S-LTX transactions execute order forwarding at the end of an epoch, a snapshot consisting of the latest committed versions is referred to as a safe snapshot.
+Record sets in safe snapshots can be read safely, so their read validation is not aborted.
+When the application designates a transaction as read-only, Tsurugi executes it against a safe snapshot, avoiding read validation.